Associate Professor. Temple University Department of Sociology.

 1. Studying workplace experiences of LGBTQ STEM professionals, and related mechanisms of disadvantage and inclusion for marginalized persons in STEM fields.

-This areas of research includes my two current National Science Foundation (NSF) funded research projects.
+This area of research includes my two current collaborative National Science Foundation (NSF) funded research projects.
 In many STEM (science, technology, engineering, and mathematics) workplaces today, there is a great deal of discussion about diversity and inclusion--much moreso than when I was working as an electrical engineer in the 1990s.
 The content of these discussions has also been changing at a rapid pace.
 For years, scholars in the social sciences have studied STEM professions to document and explain why women and members of particular minority groups are under-represented in these fields, and they have been designing and evaluating interventions to counter these trends.
 My colleague Erin Cech of University of Michigan have sought to be research leaders in this field by including LGBTQ status in nationwide STEM research.
 We are in the process of implementing the STEM Inclusion Study, funded by an NSF grant.
 This mixed methods project is the first nationwide study of diversity and inclusion in U.S. STEM professions to systematically address experiences of LGBTQ professionals with a study that meets standards of representativeness and that includes non-LGBTQ control group comparisons.
 Click our logo or the hyperlinks above for more information!

 The other NSF-funded project I am working on is coordinated by the American Society for Engineering Education, and our team is led by our Principal Investigator, Dr. Stephanie Farrell, Professor of Chemical Engineering at Rowan University, and current President of ASEE.
 The ASEE Action on Diversity initiative, Promoting LGBTQ Equality in STEM has been underway for a few years, and the NSF grant for this project was the first to include "LGBTQ" in a grant title at this agency.
 The centerpiece of the project is a two-level LGBTQ Safe Zone training program offered by our team members across the country, teaching LGBTQ cultural competence and bystander intervention skill development to interested STEM faculty and staff.
 After completing this training, participants can act as designated LGBTQ allies, signaling their role with Safe Zone stickers on their doors.
 The training and activist team meets regularly in a virtual community of practice (VCP) online led by Stephanie Farrell.